georlia/SQL-Projects/README.md

 ![Analyzing-Students-Mental-Health/Photos/person.png](Analyzing-Students-Mental-Health/Photos/person.png)

 ---
-## 2. Analyze International Debt Statistics
+## 2. Analyzing International Debt Statistics
 This project explores a dataset provided by The World Bank containing debt information for developing countries.
 Using PostgreSQL, I transformed raw financial records into a concise summary to identify which countries hold the most significant debt burdens and their specific repayment obligations.

 ![Analyze-International-Debt-Statistics/Photos/money.png](Analyze-International-Debt-Statistics/Photos/money.png)